Solomon and the Queen of Sheba

 38:40 And he has to Us a close relationship and a fair recourse.

-Solomon died while watching jinns who, as a punishment from Allah, were commanded to help Solomon build his temple.
-People might not have noticed his passing had it not been for a worm gnawing at his staff which, when it broke, caused the dead body to fall down.
+Solomon died watching the jinns that, as a punishment from God, were commanded to help build his famous temple.
+Others might not have noticed his passing had it not been for a worm gnawing at his staff which, when it broke, caused Solomon’s dead body to fall over.

 34:14 When We decreed his death, nothing indicated to them that he was dead except an earth-worm gnawing away at his staff.
 Then, when he fell down, the jinn realized that, had they known the Unseen, they would not have continued in the demeaning punishment.